Electric scooter popularity has exploded. Electric scooters are also called e-scooters. And, unfortunately, accidents and injuries will soon follow.

 I’ve heard that in Brickell (near Downtown Miami), electric scooters are everywhere.

-If car hits you while you’re on an electric scooter, you need to know how to handle your claim.
+If car hits you while you’re on an e-scooter, you need to know how to handle your claim.

 Whose insurance will pay your medical bills?
 Can you get paid for pain and suffering?
 I’ll answer these questions in a moment.